piotr-sb/PSB_Xmas_Tree/README.md

 The PCB is 1.6mm thick, which is not enough for the USB edge connector, this is why on the bottom side of the PCB a plasic psacer needs to be glued.
 I cut mine from some plastic bottle and used a universal glue.

 <img src="doc/assets/IMG_20211211_210656608.jpg" width="400"/>

+I wish everyone a Happy Xmas time!
+Have a magical holiday season!

+You can follow me on Twitter: https://twitter.com/Piotr_SB